 Serendipitously, a good friend who read my triathlon blog (and worked for a fledgling apparel company) called to ask: would I like to be a dog instead?

 So, I stopped racing, joined Teddy the Dog Apparel and became the voice of a sarcastic, sunglasses-wearing divine canine and writing dog humor (cats don’t know sit, after all).
 After significant growth in Teddy’s following (14k to well over 100K in three years), HarperCollins offered me a picture book contract.
 After five amazing years with Teddy, I left to pursue writing full time.
-In fact, my newest book, Otis P. Oliver Protests comes out April 15, 2020 with Sleeping Bear Press.
-I also have my first adult book in the works: There's No Crying in Baseball is a family memoir about my father's career in the MLB and growing up a 'baseball brat.'
+My latest book, Otis P. Oliver Protests launched this past April with Sleeping Bear Press and is receiving rave reviews.
+I also have a new book coming out in 2022 plus my first adult book is in the works: There's No Crying in Baseball is a family memoir about my father's career in the MLB and growing up a 'baseball brat.'

 I’m a member of the Society of Children’s Book Writers and Illustrators, the Writers’ Loft, and 12 x 12 Picture Book Forum.
 I also hold a master’s degree in communications from Northwestern University.
 I'm represented by Trident Media Group Literary Agency.